shriv/shriv-portfolio/content/project/bayesian-size-models/index.md

 Extending the simple normal model to including priors can significantly improve the fit charts.
 While the choice of a suitable prior can be difficult, the impact of a good prior can result in tidier outputs from the model.
 Even a prior that is an average across all the data can make a difference.
 For example, the dispersion and widths of the distributions can be reduced significantly.

 ![](priors-effect.png)

+_Featured image Yoda by Ben Davis from the Noun Project_